readium/readium-css/docs/CSS28-migration_guide.md

 This setting will be applied in all conditions (1 or 2-col pagination, scroll) so you might want to make sure it can work for all three, and maybe adjust the values accordingly.

+## Improvement of overflow

+Version 2 ships with a couple of improvements specific to `overflow`.

+In version 1, some longer strings the rendering engine could not break and wrap would be visibly overflowing in the next column.
+In version 2, this is now clipped/hidden at the `body` level, in line with what other Reading Systems have been doing to mitigate this issue.

+As a consequence, you should check whether this impacts progression within XHTML documents, depending on your implementation of gestures, taps, etc.

+If you already solved this issue by adding some styles for `overflow`, you may also have to remove these styles if possible, or report possible issues and malfunctions so that ReadiumCSS can improve `overflow` management more reliably.

 ## Updated default font stacks

 The default font stacks for latin in `ReadiumCSS-base` module have been updated to benefit from newer fonts on the Windows platform.
 They have also been extended to offer better coverage for Linux distributions, with project [modern font stacks](https://modernfontstacks.com) as a reference.